 This extra small pooch with a silly nickname is one breed that needs a best dog life jacket comes is made if you want to take him for a swim.
 Dachshunds are 90% torso and about 2% legs, so the doggy paddle is more of a doggy wiggle, which is not an effective way to tread water.

 9. Shar Pei

 This giant ball of wrinkles has the disadvantage of having a stocky body and short legs, making them terrible swimmers.
-Additionally, Shar Pei's are prone to skin issues, like yeast and dandruff, so swimming in bacteria-ridden open waters could worsen their itchy skin issues.
+Additionally, Shar Pei's are prone to skin issues, like yeast and dandruff, so swimming in bacteria-ridden waters could worsen their itchy skin issues.

 This one might be surprising.
-You'd think a dog with lower body fat than Michael Phelps would be a great swimmer, but that dense, heavy muscle can be a hindrance.
-Not all muscular dogs struggle with swimming, but we know of one very swol breed that might not thrive in the water.
+You'd think a dog with lower body fat than Michael Phelps would be a great strong swimmer, but that dense, heavy muscle can be a hindrance.
+Not all muscular dogs struggle with swimming, email address but we know of one very swol breed that might not thrive in the water.

 10. Staffordshire Bull Terriers

 Staffies are like little tanks.
 They can vary in size, but they are all typically stocky and insanely muscular.
 They have a medium-length snout and medium-length legs, but their dense core makes it difficult for them to stay afloat for too long jacket fits.
 They aren't the worst swimmers on our list, but they are far from natural water dogs.

 All Dogs Can Swim